open-isa-rv32m1/rv32m1_sdk_riscv/readme.md

 ## 1 Overview

+RV32M1 has one ARM Cortex M0+ core, one ARM Cortex M4F core, one RISC-V RI5CY core and one RISC-V ZERORISCY core.
+By default, all the cores run in normal run mode (RUN mode), in this mode, the max core clock speed is 48MHz.
+Meanwhile, the device could be configured to high speed run mode (HSRUN mode) or very low power run mode (VLPR mode) for different use cases.
+The max core clock speed is 72MHz in HSRUN mode, and 8MHz in VLPR mode.

 The RV32M1 Software Development Kit (SDK) provides comprehensive software support for RV32M1.
 The RV32M1 SDK includes a flexible set of peripheral drivers designed to speed up and simplify development